mastercomfig/mastercomfig/.github/CONTRIBUTING.md

-export DISCORD_WEBHOOK="Discord webhook for config announcements" export GH_USERNAME="GitHub username used for authentication for release deployment" export GH_TOKEN="GitHub authentication token used for release deployment"
+export DISCORD_WEBHOOK="Discord webhook for config announcements" export GH_USERNAME="GitHub username used for authentication for release deployment" export GH_TOKEN="GitHub authentication token used for release deployment" export GH_REPO="GitHub repository in the format owner/repo"
 ```

+These variables can also come from your system environment.

 ## Code of Conduct